Non-Pharmacological Therapy

 Exercise

-Daily physical activity and avoiding a sedentary lifestyle are important for cardiovascular health.
+Regular physical activity and avoiding a sedentary lifestyle are important for cardiovascular health.
 Patients with stable IHD should be encouraged to exercise according to the principles in the

 Body Mass Index (BMI) Control Care Protocol, including to monitor their symptoms during exercise.